Law School Career Services Office

 Search for a Legal Job or Internship

 A personalized session with an experienced career counselor will help you identify your goals and chart a course for success.
 You may also schedule a mock interview to prepare for an upcoming interview.
 First year students are required to meet with a career services counselor after November 1 of their first academic year.

 Early and late counseling appointments are available upon request, Monday through Thursday.
 Please note that appointments scheduled outside of regular office hours must be made at least 48 hours in advance.
 Call the office at 617-422-7229 to schedule an appointment today.
 [Back to top.]

-Students have access to hundreds of internship and postgraduate job postings through school sponsored job search sites and can search legal job postings and participate in on- and off-campus recruitment programs through our Symplicity site.
-To access, you will need your Student ID# and a password (sent to you in November of your first year.)
-If you don't have a password, please call the CSO at 617-422-7229.
+Students have access to hundreds of internship and postgraduate job postings through school-sponsored job search sites and can search legal job postings and participate in on- and off-campus recruitment programs through our new Career Advising Network (CAN) site (powered by 12Twenty).
+Signing up for CAN is quick and easy.
+To sign into your new account, please go to the CAN website and customize your profile.
+You just need your New England Law email address.
+If you have any trouble, please call the CSO at 617-422-7229.
 [Back to top.]

 The "FYI from the CSO" weekly newsletter contains information about recruitment opportunities, announcements about upcoming programs, and a special "jobs of the week" feature.
 FYI's are sent to students' e-mail accounts each week during the school year, and are also available on the bulletin board on the 3rd floor of the Stuart Street building and online.
 [Back to top.]

 Boston, MA 02116